Dark and Quiet for solo cello by Daniel Strong Godfrey

-Ancestral Drones by T. Patrick Carrabré
+Ancestral Drones for cello & audio by T. Patrick Carrabré

 On March 3, 2011, Caroline premiered Ancestral Drones, a new work by T. Patrick Carrabré for cello and audio,